appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/post-message.md

 When the iframe receives your message, it puts the message text into the `#target` div.
 :::

-##### From iframe to Appsmith
+### From embedded page to Iframe widget

+Imagine you are building an app in Appsmith that has an Iframe widget called `Iframe1` containing an embedded page.
 To capture and handle a message that was sent to Appsmith from the page embedded in the iframe:

 Use the iframe's [**onMessageReceived**](/reference/widgets/iframe#events) event in the properties pane.
 Choose an action or write code to be executed when the message is received from the embedded page.
 You can use the `Iframe1.message` property to access the content of the message that was received by Appsmith.

-### Appsmith embedded in parent page
+## Appsmith app embedded in parent app

-For these examples, imagine you are building a page outside of Appsmith, and you have embedded an Appsmith app into it using an [HTML iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
+### From Appsmith to parent app

-##### From Appsmith to parent page
+In this example, imagine you are building a page outside of Appsmith, and you have embedded an Appsmith app into it using an [HTML iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).

 To configure your Appsmith application to send messages to its parent page: